moexmen/moe-computing-course/chapters/4-complexity.md

 A good way to visualize orders of growth for an algorithm is to use Python Tutor.

 Step through your code.
-At which step of your code is the right side most "full"?
+At which step of your code is the right side "fullest"?